maziac/DeZog/documentation/zx81/zx81-zsim.md

 To create galactica_chars.bin you can use a e.g. a hex editor, it's size should not exceed 512 bytes.

 More comfortable you could also use an assembler like sjasmplus to generate the bin file.

+Here is the full [launch.json](extra/launch.json) for "Battlestar Galactica".

 ## Generate a custom charset with sjasmplus
 [galactica_chars.asm](extra/galactica_chars.asm) holds the assembler code for a modified charset.